qikichen/qikichen/README.md

 # About Me :wave:

 Hi I am Qiki, I am a Research Engineer at Barcelona Supercomputing Center, I also graduated with Masters in Computer Science from the University of Edinburgh and a degree in Theoretical Physics from the University of Manchester.
 I am interested in High Performance Computing, Computer Architecture and AI.
 Besides that I am also an avid fan of Volleyball and Music.
-I undertook a project in the Modeling of Language Evolution using Statistical Physics, which is a research field in Complex Systems and Statistical Physics, for my Bachelor Dissertation project where I have decided to do the optional simulations.
-Currently working on AI Systems and Vector Databases where I contributed in the development of Clustering Algorithms and now am developing a Vector Databse Indexing Algorithm and Benchmarking.
+I worked on AI Systems and Vector Databases where I contributed in the development of Clustering Algorithms and now am developed a Vector Databse Indexing Algorithm and worked on Benchmarking at the AI Systems group in the University of Edinburgh.

+Now I am a Research Engineer at the esteemed Barcelona Supercomputing Center.

 **Languages I am comfortable in**: *Python, C/C++, Solidity, LaTeX, CUDA, Java*